gsamokovarov/web-console/README.markdown

 ### Is there any plan to support JRuby and Rubinius?

-`bindings_of_caller` only works on MRI Ruby at the moment.
+[`binding_of_caller`](https://github.com/banister/binding_of_caller) only works on MRI Ruby at the moment.
 There's a plan to make Web Console work with JRuby and Rubinius, but most likely without the ability to navigate exception backtrace.

 ### How to get local and instance variables of a binding in the console?